-Note: Due to COVID-19, the visitor experience at Parks Canada places will be different than it has been in the past.
+Note: Due to COVID-19, the visitor experience at Parks Canada administered places may be different than it has been in the past.
 The health and safety of visitors, employees and all Canadians is of the utmost importance.
-Please visit https://pc.gc.ca/ns and follow Parks Canada’s social media channels for information and updates on the status of all Parks Canada places.
+Please visit https://pc.gc.ca/ns and follow Parks Canada’s social media channels for information and updates.

 Get a rare glimpse into the extraordinary heart and mind of a world-famous inventor whose genius helped shape the modern world.
 Pull the curtain back on Alexander Graham Bell’s interests and inventions, spanning airplanes and kites, to deaf education and artificial respiration.
 Feel his legacy come to life as you explore remarkable artifacts, photos and full-scale replicas that mark his masterful career as an engineer, inventor, scientist and humanitarian.

 Discover more through the story of Mabel Hubbard Bell, Alec’s wife and partner in innovation.
 Deaf from a young age, Mabel became an advocate and community leader, and provided Bell with business and financial guidance throughout his career as an inventor and scientist.
 She personally financed the Aviation Experiment Association and while living in Cape Breton, Mabel helped establish the Young Ladies’ Club of Baddeck in 1891, as well as the first Montessori classes, and the earliest home and school association in Canada.
 Today, she is recognized as a National Historic Person.